Students that are in person learning now can sign up for weekend meal packs.

-Elementary students will sign up with aids when delivering food
+Elementary students may sign up with the aide when delivering their food.

-Middle & high school students can sign up with cashier during breakfast or lunch time
+Middle & high school students may sign up with cashier during breakfast or lunch time.

 New update on meals:

 The Newfield Central School District will now be offering free meal packs to ALL Newfield residents 18 and under.
 This includes students who are 100% remote learning, home schooling or not yet of school age.
 Each meal pack will include 7 breakfast and 7 lunch meals.
 Each meal will include entrees, fruit, vegetable and milk or juice - perishable items are included.
 Meal packs will be available for pickup on Wednesdays 12:30-1:30.

 If you have kids in different buildings, please be sure to stop at both schools for your food.
 Pick up for elementary students is at the elementary entrance doors.
 Middle/high school student’s meals are picked up at the high school entrance doors during bad and

 To sign up, please notify firstname.lastname@example.org and provide student name(s) and date of birth, parent name, phone number and allergies.
 Any allergies require a doctor’s note.
 Please include how your child is learning.
 Are they virtual, home school, in person or not school age at this time?
 Students who are already receiving meals will now receive weekend meals in addition.

 FREE BREAKFAST & LUNCH FOR ALL NEWFIELD STUDENTS !!

 The USDA, New York State Child Nutrition, and the Newfield Central School District will serve breakfast and lunch meals to all enrolled students at NO COST to families for the remaining 2020-2021 school year.
 This provides much needed financial relief for families as we continue our re-entry to the 2020-2021 school year.

 Please note that this applies only to breakfast and lunch meals, and does not include snacks or "a la carte" items.